CrossLangNV/DGFISMA_definition_extraction/README.md

 ## Definition extraction

 The task of definition extraction/detection is approached as a sentence classification task.
-A pre-trained DistilBert Model with a Sequence classification layer (DistilBertSequenceClassifier) on top is used for sentence classification.
+A pre-trained DistilBert Model (provided by https://github.com/huggingface/transformers) with a Sequence classification layer (DistilBertSequenceClassifier) on top is used for sentence classification.
 Such a model can be trained via the provided user scripts (see below).

 The algorithm consists of the following steps: